aedart/athenaeum/docs/archive/current/acl/setup.md

 ];
 ```

-## Use the `HasRoles` trait
+## The `HasRoles` trait

 Your Eloquent `User` model must make use of the `HasRoles` trait.
-This will ensure that users can be assigned roles.
+This will ensure that users can be assigned roles and thereby be granted permissions.

 ```php
 <?php